rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

   - 123 activates the symbol layer for one shot
   - %<> or []\ swap hands for one shot
   - Acc1, Acc2, Acc3 activates the navigation layer
-  - Insert, Page Up, Page Down rerurns to the base layer
+  - Insert, Page Up, Page Down returns to the base layer